paduartesre/duplicate-lines/README.md

 # duplicate-lines
-Perform to verification if a file contain lines duplicates
+Script Perl to perform verification if a file contain lines duplicates